cryogars/CryoPit/README.md

 ## Entity-Relationship Diagram

 The proposed ER diagram for CryoPit is below.
-This schema is the same as the [SnowEx DB's schema](https://snowexsql.readthedocs.io/en/latest/database_structure.html) with some modifications.
+This schema is the same as the [SnowEx DB's schema](https://snowexsql.readthedocs.io/en/latest/database_structure.html) with some modifications/extensions.
 The core tables — `campaigns`, `sites`, `layers`, `measurement_types`, `instruments`, `observers`, and `site_observers` — map directly to their SnowEx equivalents.
 CryoPit extends the schema in two ways:

 1. `site_instruments` is a CryoPit-specific table that logs which instruments were deployed at each pit, including serial their serial numbers; this information is exported as part of the siteDetails CSV.;
 2. `ssa_calibration` stores IceCube/IRIS calibration data (Spectralon reference levels and voltage readings) per pit;